Azashurwrath/PatternAnalysis-2025/recognition/Siamese_network_45815018/README.md

-# Siamese Network Classification on ISIC 2020 Kaggle Dataset using Contrastive Loss
+# Siamese Network Classification on ISIC 2020 Kaggle Dataset

 ## Problem to solve